InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/PadAnImageWithAConstant/Documentation.rst

-Pad An Image With A Constant
+Pad an Image With a Constant
 ============================

 .. index::